7ninjas/scss-mixins/BEST_PRACTICES.md

 <h2 align="center">Best Practices - SCSS Styleguide</h2>

+<p align="center">You know how it is when project is developed by many programmers.
+Each of them has his own convention in styling so we have to clean it and order it.
-This styleguide document is a key document in a project's life and development.
-It describes how and why code should be written that way.
-When used effectively Sass will help in keeping clean, easily maintainable and DRY codebase.
+This document is a key document of styling in a project's life and development created after many hours of practices and researches.
+We've tried many different options but finally decided to use on specyfic solution for each problem.
+This styleguide describes how and why we write code this way.
-However if it's used incorrectly it may add unnecessary or duplicate code.
+Used effectively Sass will help in keeping clean, easily maintainable and DRY codebase.
+However if it's used incorrectly it may add unnecessary or duplicated code.

-Below we present series of hints and tips with which will help you get the best out of Sass.
+Below we present series of hints and tips with which will help you get the best out of Sass.</p>

-<p align="center"><strong>Be like a Ninja.
-Style like a Ninja</strong></p>
+<p align="center"><strong>Be like a Ninja!
+Style like a Ninja!</strong></p>

 ### Table of content